 Keynote speaker was Rachel Kaisk, a survivor who was trafficked from the Barberton area when she was a teenager.
 A need for love and attention led her into being trafficked, one of the conditions that makes teens susceptible to this crime.
 She gave a frank overview of her bondage and emphasized that the three ingredients for trafficking are greed, demand and vulnerability.

 Important to her recovery was support and counseling given by the Renee Jones Empowerment Center on Cleveland’s west wide.
 Founder Renee Jones also addressed the workshop, emphasizing that “awareness saves lives.”
 The biggest needs for victims are a safe place to go and peer support and counseling.
 The Center provides a variety of therapies–including horse therapy–and support groups which are similar to AA programs.
 “It is a lifetime program,” Jones said, “helping people to learn how to live normal lives again.”
 Included is prevention, education and awareness, court advocacy and supervision to help victims.

-Last year the Coalition sponsored the half-day “Human Trafficking Workshop: Freeing the Modern Slaves,” featuring Theresa Flores, author, advocate and human trafficking survivor.
+In 2016, the Coalition sponsored the half-day “Human Trafficking Workshop: Freeing the Modern Slaves,” featuring Theresa Flores, author, advocate and human trafficking survivor.
 She spoke on how teens are targeted and get caught in the business of sexual slavery.
 She also discussed the origin of the S.O.A.P.
 Program (Save Our Adolescents from Prostitution) which she conceived as a hands-on outreach program to fight sex trafficking at large events and in communities.
 We learned how teams in our area are working to disperse information and bars of soap with contact information for the Sex Trafficking Hot Line at hotels and motels.